spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26656"
 ```

-### (b)(PROXMOX GUEST Node) Recommended to EDIT DEFAULT P2P LISTENING port from 26656 to another port, USEFUL when hosting fullnode/validator on Proxmox GUEST.
+### (b)(PROXMOX GUEST Node) Recommended to EDIT to USER_DEFINED P2P LISTENING port from 26656 to another port, USEFUL when hosting fullnode/validator on Proxmox GUEST.

 If you wish to install validator/fullnode as a guest node (proxmox guest), you can edit the default LISTENING p2p port for validator/fullnode from 26656 be 26603 (in case 26656 is taken).
 This is desirable say if you want multiple testnets of celestia, to be run as different guest nodes and all need access to 26656.
 This changes the default port for listening for p2p connection for validator from 26656 to 26603.
 This is important if you are using say a proxmox guest node for validator and using natting to map ports from guest to host node.
 Here note that you will also need to setup natting from guest port 26603 to Host port 26603.
 If you have firewall, you need to open 26603 port in firewall.